4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 ### Editar las clases

-To open a defined ORDA class in the 4D method editor, select or double-click on an ORDA class name and use **Edit...** from the contextual menu/options menu of the Explorer window:
+To open a defined ORDA class in the 4D Code Editor, select or double-click on an ORDA class name and use **Edit...** from the contextual menu/options menu of the Explorer window:

 ![](assets/en/ORDA/classORDA4.png)